mydaytrip/partner-api/source/includes/trip-api.md

 3. `optional` - call [/details](#details-endpoint) endpoint to get trip and booking details
 4. call [/update](#update-endpoint) endpoint to update the booking details

+Disclaimer: in the last 12 hours before the departure the [/update](#update-endpoint) endpoint will no longer accept updates.
+For updates in the last 12 hours please contact our customer support at <daytrip@mydaytrip.com> or call [+44 20 3318 1119](tel:+442033181119).

 ## Search endpoint

 This endpoint returns all trip options for given origin, destination, departure time and passenger count (must be between 1 and 10).
 Origin and destination are passed as latitude and longitude coordinates.
 The unit used is degree with decimal places, for example `39.753657, -117.610215`.
 Departure time is passed as a UNIX epoch timestamp in seconds, like `1679463169`.